Skip to content

 businessman looking to reduce carbon footprint

-Once we have a better understanding of printing supplies and the affects to our environment, we can become more proactive about managing used printing supplies in a responsible and eco-friendly way.
+By gaining a deeper comprehension of printing supplies and their environmental implications, we can take proactive steps towards managing used printing materials in a conscientious and eco-friendly manner.

 What is in a Toner or Ink Cartridge?